CartoonAtWork/codecademy/README.md

 ### 4.4 Learn CSS: Typography (26/04)
 All about CSS typography, such as how to include fonts from other sources and how to style your text.
 - - [x] Lesson: CSS Typography completed (25/04)
-- - [x ] Project: Typography - Practice text styling in CSS.
+- - [x] Project: Typography - Practice text styling in CSS.
 The arrangement and style of text on your webpage has a large impact on your user's experience. [soon exercise's link here]()
-- - [X ] Quiz: CSS Typography
+- - [x] Quiz: CSS Typography

 ### 4.5 CSS Code Challenges
 Challenge yourself to complete CSS rulesets with these cumulative code challenges.
-- - [ ] Lesson: Code Challenge: CSS Design
+- - [x] Lesson: Code Challenge: CSS Design

 ### 4.6 Learn Responsive Design
 Learn responsive design techniques, like relative sizing units and media queries, to create websites viewable on devices of all sizes.